6 Ways To Spot A Payday Loan Scam

 1. You’ve never received a payday loan

-While these scams usually target people who have filled out an application for a payday loan, they sometimes go after victims who haven’t done so or have but not have received the loan.
+While these scams usually target people who have filled out an application for a payday loan, they sometimes go after victims who haven’t done so or have not received the loan.
 You can’t be late paying back a loan you’ve never received.

 2. The caller demands that you pay under threat of arrest